Experiential Learning at Wellesley

 Experiential learning units are recorded by semester on a section of the transcript separate from academic course units titled “Experiential Learning”.
 Students do not pre-register for their units.
 Submission for recording only happens once the unit(s) have been completed.

-Students must complete and submit the Experiential Learning Submission Form (available beginning in December 2024) within 6 weeks of the experience end date to facilitate accurate processing.
+Students must complete and submit the Experiential Learning Submission Form (available beginning in December 2024) within 6 weeks of the semester end date to facilitate accurate processing.
 If outside of this window, please email ELR@wellesley.edu prior to submission.
 This form requires the signature of a faculty member, employer, or program supervisor.

 For year-long, part-time experiences (such as student employment or research assistant roles), each part-time semester of work is eligible for one experiential learning unit.
 Participants who participate in these experiences for two consecutive semesters need only submit the ELR form once, at the end of their experience.
 One unit will be recorded for each semester on the transcript for a total of two units.